piyushsalvi4191/-Athleisure-Retail-Analytics-and-Strategy-Dashboard/README.md

 ADIDAS-SALES-ANALYSIS

-Repository Name: Adidas Sales Analysis Dashboard
+Repository Name: Athleisure Retail Analytics and Strategy Dashboard

 Description: This repository contains a Power BI dashboard for analyzing Adidas sales performance across various dimensions.
 The project aims to empower decision-makers with actionable insights to optimize sales strategies, improve profitability, and strengthen market positioning in the dynamic sports and athletic industry.